-Public sector grants are not recognized until there is reasonable assurance that the respective conditions are met and the grants will be received.
-At first, the grant is recorded as a liability and as soon as the asset is acquired it is offset against the acquisition costs.
+In accordance with IAS 20 (Accounting for Government Grants and Disclosure of Government Assistance), public sector grants are not recognized until there is reasonable assurance that the respective conditions are met and the grants will be received.
+At first, the grant is recorded as a liability and as soon as the asset is acquired the grant is offset against the acquisition costs.
 Expense-related grants are recognized as income in the periods in which related costs occur.